The Top 10 Best RPG Games for the Xbox 360

 The game is very funny.
 Though it's a little irreverent at times and combat perhaps gets a little repetitive, it's definitely worth playing once, if not simply to experience the humor!

-Dragon's Dogma has some superb combat situations and very interesting monsters—this game keeps you on your toes at all times; very atmospheric game but has a few flaws.
+- Dragon's Dogma has some superb combat situations and very interesting monsters.
+This game keeps you on your toes at all times; it is very atmospheric, but has a few flaws.

-Star Ocean: The Last Hope is another very good anime-based RPG that is fun, has some decent graphics and a good plot.
+- Star Ocean: The Last Hope is another very good anime-based RPG that is fun, with decent graphics and a good plot.
 It’s not the best RPG, but definitely worth getting at a discount price.